machtfit/adyen/README.md

 # Django

+The `django_adyen` module contains an API that extends the pure Python API with

-On top of the functionality in the `adyen` module, the `django_adyen` module provides a view mixin for the payment request as well as views for the payment result and for notifications.
-All three persist payment information in the three models `Payment`, `Result` and `Notification` in `django_adyen.models`.
+  1. Persisting payment requests, payment results and payment notifications using the Django models `Payment`, `Result` and `Notification` in `django_adyen.models`.
-It also includes a backend implementation that uses the Django settings.
+  2. a backend that uses the Django settings

+`create_payment()` takes an order number instead of a merchant reference as the first argument.
+The merchant reference is set to `ORDER_NUMBER-PAYMENT_ID`, where `PAYMENT_ID` is the primary key value of the `Payment` model instance.

+`pay()` takes a function to build an absolute URI from only the path part.
+If you have a `Request` handy, pass `request.build_absolute_uri`.

 ```python
 # settings.py